Travel Tips: How to Find Budget-Friendly Accommodations

 You might stay with family or friends when you're neighbor island-hopping.
 But when you leave the islands, booking a place to stay can really raise the month's credit card bill.

-If you're on a budget, you can still get out and see the world, you just need to know how to find cheap travel accommodations.
+If you're on a budget, you can still get out and see the world, you just need some savvy budgeting skills and know how to find cheap travel accommodations.

 For some, that means staying at a nice property that doesn't cost much.
 For others, it means finding places to sleep that may be out of the ordinary—like living out of a van while exploring a new country.